Microchip-MPLAB-Harmony/audio_apps/readme.md

 ## Code Examples

-The following applications are provided to demonstrate the typical or interesting usage models of one or more peripheral libraries.
+The following applications are provided to demonstrate the audio capabilities:

 | Name | Description |
 | ---- | ----------- |